-Another study, examining the effect of Lavender on patients with preoperative anxiety found significant lower anxiety after treatment with Lavender EO.
+Another study, examining the effect of Lavender on patients with preoperative anxiety found significantly lower anxiety after treatment with Lavender EO.

 High-quality lavender oil has a sweet, floral, herbaceous, and slightly woody scent.
 Its color can range from pale yellow to yellow-green, but it can also be colorless.

 Here are a few of the best ways to use Lavender essential oil to relieve anxiety and stress:

 - Diffuse 10 – 12 drops of Lavender oil into the air during your workday